twcook/S3M_Python/docs_source/source/intro.rst

 These quick steps create a virtual environment in the subdirectory *S3MPython*.
 Once the environment is created, conda displays how to activate the environment.
-When activated then S3MPython is installed in the subdirectory along with the environment.
+When activated, S3MPython is installed in the subdirectory along with the environment.

 What are all the files for?